guanlanxu/guanlanxu.github.io/_publications/2009-10-01-paper-sushi.md

 ---
 title: "The Movement and Stillness, Reasonable Interest, and Entirely Free Feelings of Landscape Poetry of Su Shi"
 collection: publications
-permalink: /publication/2009-10-01-paper-sushi.md
+permalink: /publication/2009-10-01-paper-sushi
-excerpt: 'This paper is about Sushi's Landscape Poetry'
+excerpt: 'This paper is about Sushi's landscape poetry'
 date: 2009-10-01
 venue: 'Modern Chinese'
 citation: 'Xu, Guanlan.
 (2009). &quot;The Movement and Stillness, Reasonable Interest, and Entirely Free Feelings of Landscape Poetry of Su Shi. &quot; <i>Modern Chinese</i>.
 1(1).'